 Self-cleaning salt water chlorinators may be pretty awesome as far as the maintenance part goes but this doesn’t mean that there is nothing you need to do to take care of them.
 It is advised to check the cell for deposits at least once every 4 or 5 months.
 If by some unlikely chance you find deposits on the charged plates, all you need to do is to follow the general salt cell cleaning guidelines to have your unit functioning optimally.
 For more information, read our article on cleaning a cell with muriatic acid.

 After all is said and done, there is no denying the fact that self-cleaning salt water chlorinator cells are pretty cool.
-The simple mechanism makes the world of a difference allowing you to enjoy your chlorination system for a very long time.
+The simple mechanism makes the world of a difference allowing you to enjoy your chlorination system for a very long time and now you know how does a self cleaning saltwater chlorinator work.
 The fact that it saves you on maintenance and repair fees means you get to save an extra penny or two.
 Having understood how it works and how to take care of such a system, it is safe to say that you have all the information you need to make an informed decision.
 Therefore whether it is your new pool or you are looking for a replacement for your spa system, you can rest assured that you cannot go wrong with self-cleaning salt water chlorinators.